currently Applying to the Chilean government For permission to run trips on the bordali.

 • 1 night in comfortable cabins in La Junta

-• Chef prepared meals throughout the expedition
+• Chef prepared meals for the land portion.

-• Small group experience with expert Earth River guides
+• Small group experience with expert guides.

 Ages and experience

-• Previous rafting experience is helpful but not required.
+• Previous rafting experience is not required.

 Ability levels

-• Class 3 and 4 rapids: accessible for most guests.
+• Class 3 and 4 rapids: .

-• No prior rafting or kayaking experience required.
+• No prior rafting experience required.

 Trip difficulty

-• Moderate, depending on optional activities
+• Moderate,

-• Guests should be comfortable being active outdoors for 5-6 hours each day
+• Guests should be comfortable being active outdoors for 3-4 hours each day.

 Safety and support

-• Professional guides lead every activity adhering to the highest safety standards
+• Professional guides lead every activity, adhering to the highest safety standards

 • All gear is provided and maintained to the highest standards